-Generally, children with curves of 20º to 25º with substantial growth potential should probably be fit with a scoliosis brace.
-The decisions regarding when to brace require the consideration of several factors.
+Generally, children with curves of 20º to 25º with substantial growth potential should be fitted with a scoliosis brace.
+In some instances, scoliosis bracing should start even sooner in order to take advantage of spinal flexibility.
+The decision regarding when to brace requires the consideration of several factors.
 Doctors sometimes offer varying opinions on this topic.
-If the decision is made to postpone bracing and “watch” to see if progression occurs parents and doctors must be vigilant and not let too many months pass before reevaluating the decision.
+If it is recommended to postpone bracing and “watch” to see if progression occurs, parents must be vigilant and not let too much time pass before reevaluating that decision.

-What evidence is there to support the Gensingen Brace?
+What evidence is there to support the Gensingen Brace™?

-There is a growing body of evidence in support of the Cheneau-Gensingen scoliosis brace.
+There is a growing body of evidence in support of the Cheneau Gensingen scoliosis brace.
+A recent study found the Cheneau Gensingen Brace™ to be 92.9% effective.
 Please see our Scoliosis Bracing Research page.

-What results can be expected when a child/adult is fit with a Gensingen Brace?
+What results can be expected when a child/adult is fit with a Gensingen Brace™?

 Stage of development, age at diagnosis, current age, spinal flexibility, in-brace correction achieved, curve-pattern, compliance, practitioner management and other factors influence bracing outcomes.
 Double or triple curves are less correctable than single curves.
-In general, younger children correct more easily than older children with comparable curves.
+In general, younger children correct better than older children with comparable curves due to spinal flexibility.

 How many hours per day will my child have to wear the brace?

 Daily brace wear is determined according to the patient.
-As a rule, 18 to 20 hours is the norm for progressive curves and for those with severe scoliosis.
-When the Gensingen brace is fabricated as a night-time brace, obviously the number of hours prescribed is reduced.
+As a rule, 18 to 20 hours per day of brace wear is the norm for progressive curves and for those with severe scoliosis.
+The Gensingen Brace™ can be fabricated as a night-time scoliosis brace.
+When this is the case, obviously, the number of prescribed hours is reduced.

-What is the purpose of the openings in the Cheneau-Gensingen Brace?
+What is the purpose of the openings in the Cheneau Gensingen Brace™?

 How long will it take my child to adjust to their scoliosis brace?